 APNS Support

-If you require Apple support for your APNS certificate (including the possibility of regaining access if you lose control of the Apple ID that was used to generate the push certificate), there is a special KB detailing your options.
-This can be found here.
+If you require Apple support for your APNS certificate (including the possibility of regaining access if you lose control of the Apple ID that was used to generate the push certificate), please see Apple's Support article: Contact Apple for help with Apple Push Notification service certificates.